julienetie/lambdascript/decoupled-javascript.md

 ### 2.1.
 Automatic Semicolon Insertion
 [Automatic Semicolon Insertion](asiLink) (ASI) is a feature of ECMAScript often misconstrued in discussions about the necessity of semicolons.
 To truly grasp this capability, it's crucial to understand the following:

-- ASI is an integral part of the [ECMAScript standard](asiLink) and is not a language mistake as oftne assumed.
+- ASI is an integral part of the [ECMAScript standard](asiLink) and is not a language mistake as often assumed.
 - Valid Source code is not responsible for minification; instead, minifiers tokenize semicolons independently.
 - ASI does not necessarily insert missing semicolons at the end of a line.

 The last point is frequently misunderstood.
-ASI doesn't handle all semicolon insertions but **specifically ensures semicolons are at the end of JavaScript sentences**.
+ASI doesn't handle all semicolon insertions but **specifically ensures semicolons are inserted at the end of JavaScript sentences** where necessary.

 In JavaScript, a sentence typically refers to a complete statement or expression that performs a specific action or computation.
 Decoupled JavaScript embraces ASI, as advocated by the JavaScript Standard Style.

-In practice, ASI in JavaScript behaves similarly to programming languages such as Golang, Ruby, and Swift, where semicolons may be necessary in non-end-of-sentence scenarios.
+In practice, ASI in JavaScript behaves similarly to programming languages that don't rely on end of sentence semicolons such as Golang, Ruby, and Swift, where semicolons may only be necessary in non-end-of-sentence scenarios.